 In response to the ongoing foreclosure crisis in this country, many states, have implemented programs to assist borrowers in finding ways to avoid foreclosure.
-Minnesota has started a program where borrowers may obtain foreclosure prevention counseling.
+Minnesota borrowers may obtain foreclosure prevention counseling.
 Read on to learn more about how Minnesota’s foreclosure prevention counseling program works and how you can benefit from the program.

 (To learn about other options for dealing with foreclosure, visit Nolo's Foreclosure section.)